-DEFENSIVE DRIVING AND MOTOR POOL
+DEFENSIVE DRIVING AND ENTERPRISE CARSHARE

 Students must hold a valid U.S. Driver's License in order to take the Defensive Driving Course.
 Defensive Driving and Van Driver's Training is highly recommended before enrolling in NUR 226.
 The course is offered free to Berea College students.
+Students are responsible for contacting Public Safety to get access to the course which consists of three videos with an exam at the end.
+The exam results must be submitted to Public Safety with a Motor Vehicle Registration.
+Additionally, a copy of the exam results must be given to the administrative assistant for the Nursing departmental files.
+Once students have completed the Defensive Drier Course, they will need to register with Enterprise Carshare at the following website: Join Enterprise CarShare Enterpise

-Students are responsible for contacting Public Safety to enroll in the course and are required to submit a copy of their certification of completion to the administrative assistant for Departmental files at the completion of the course.
-A student age 26 or older is not required to take either the Defensive Driving or Van Driver's Training Course to be an eligible driver, but is required to fill out an application with Motor Pool to be approved to drive College vehicles.
+CarShare will provide the Student with a membership number and mail them a membership card.
+The Student will provide the administrative assistant with their membership number so that vehicles can be reserved in their name for any Nursing department related driving.
+A Student age 26 or older is not required to take either the Defensive Driving or Van Driver's Training Course to be an eligible driver, but is required to fill out an application with Enterprise CarShare to be approved to drive vehicles.